UltraStar-Deluxe/USDX/README.md

 - ffmpeg 2.8 or older
 - sqlite
 - [bass](http://www.un4seen.com/bass.html)
-- some fonts like ttf-dejavu and ttf-freefont
+- some fonts like DejaVu
 - portaudio
 - lua 5.1 or 5.2 or 5.3
 - opencv if you want webcam support